-The opening of the Horizon Hotel and NZICC will have a significant impact on emissions once opened.
-The current economic environment of New Zealand and Australis has significant impact on customer visitation and in turn, carbon emissions.
+The opening of the Horizon Hotel has contributed to the year on year increase in emissions and NZICC will have a significant impact on emissions once opened.
+The current economic environment of New Zealand and Australia has significant impact on customer visitation and in turn, carbon emissions.